3**I am not a doctor. See your own doctor if you are having symptoms or pain. These are my own personal experiences***

 I have found a few other things really do work well for me.
 I imagine I would be pretty lost otherwise.

 - Diet: Certain foods are just known to cause migraines.
-And I have triggers that give me migraines.
+And I have specific triggers that we all know are so common.
 So I have compiled a list of foods that affect me and I avoid them.
 This is a “living list”.
 It grows and shrinks according to what I learn.

-A: caffeine, alcohol, MSG, yogurt, sulfites (you can find these in wine and in lunch meats, bacon, things like that), aged cheese (cream cheese is okay and so is cottage cheese…not that I would EVER eat cottage cheese-yuck), nuts can cause issues, as can avocados, chocolate for sure is a trigger, beans, and soy.
+A: caffeine, alcohol, MSG, sulfites (you can find these in wine and in lunch meats, bacon, things like that), aged cheese (cream cheese is okay and so is cottage cheese…not that I would EVER eat cottage cheese-yuck), nuts can cause issues, as can avocados (I don’t have issues from avocados-thanksbetoGod), chocolate for sure is a trigger, beans, and soy.
 I’ll update the list more as I need to.

 - Weather: Extreme temps.
 Hot and cold.
 Especially cold.
 I need to always keep my head and ears covered.
 Oh man my head does not like the cold for sure.